destinyae/swarm/README.md

 An educational framework exploring ergonomic, lightweight multi-agent orchestration.

 > [!WARNING]
 > Swarm is currently an experimental sample framework intended to explore ergonomic interfaces for multi-agent systems.
-It is not intended to be used in production, and therefore has no official support.
+It is not intended to be used in production and therefore has no official support.
 (This also means we will not be reviewing PRs or issues!)
 >
 > The primary goal of Swarm is to showcase the handoff & routines patterns explored in the [Orchestrating Agents: Handoffs & Routines](https://cookbook.openai.com/examples/orchestrating_agents) cookbook.
-It is not meant as a standalone library, and is primarily for educational purposes.
+It is not meant as a standalone library and is primarily for educational purposes.

 ## Install